Global and Concrete Quantizations on General Type I Groups: Introduction

 \section{Introduction}

-Aiming at a pseudo-differential theory working globally for classes of non-commutative Lie groups, M. Ruzhansky and collaborators, following an undeveloped idea of M. Taylor \cite[Sect.\,1.2]{Ta}, introduced quantizations making a full use of the group structure and the harmonic analysis concepts connected with its representation theory.
-Namely, denoting by $\wG$ the space of classes of equivalence of unitary irreducible representations of $\G$\,, to suitable families $\big\{a(x,\xi)\mid x\in\G\,,\xi\in\wG\big\}$\,, where $a(x,\xi)$ is an operator in the Hilbert space $\H_\xi$ of the representation $\xi$\,, one associates operators ${\sf Op}(a)$\,, acting in various function spaces over $\G$\,.
-Using specific properties, first the cases of compact Lie groups \cite{RT} and graded nilpotent Lie groups \cite{FR} were treated and developed into a very detailed formalism.
+Aiming at a pseudo-differential theory working globally for classes of non-commutative Lie groups, M. Ruzhansky and collaborators, following an undeveloped idea of M. Taylor~\cite[Sect.\,1.2]{Ta} (see also~\cite{Ze}), introduced quantizations making a full use of the group structure and the harmonic analysis concepts connected with its representation theory.
+Namely, denoting by $\wG$ the space of classes of equivalence of unitary irreducible representations of $\G$\,, to suitable families $\big\{a (x, \xi)\mid x \in\G\,,\xi\in\wG\big\}$\,, where $a (x,\xi)$ is an operator in the Hilbert space $\H_\xi$ of the representation $\xi$\,, one associates operators ${\sf Op}(a)$\,, acting in various function spaces over $\G$\,.
+Using specific properties, first the cases of compact Lie groups~\cite{RT} and graded nilpotent Lie groups~\cite{FR} were treated and developed into a very detailed formalism.
 H\"ormander-type of symbol classes are available and this has far-reaching consequences, many traditional results valid for $\G=\R^n$ being adapted to theses cases.
-In the books \cite{RT,FR} many other recent relevant references may be found, among which we cite a few: \cite{BFKG,CGGP,FR1,Glo,Melin,RT2,RTW,RW}.
+In the books~\cite{RT,FR} many other recent relevant references may be found, among which we cite a few:~\cite{BFKG,CGGP,FR1,Glo,Melin,RT2,RTW,RW}.
 One can also find there plenty of results and applications, as well as a description of the advantages of such a framework, that we do not repeat here.

 The core of the theory can be extended to much more general classes of topological groups.
-In \cite{MR}, one treats {\it unimodular} second countable type I locally compact groups (clearly in such a general case not all the techniques from \cite{RT,FR} can be adapted).
-Although this is not easy to state precisely, one has the impression that {\it non-unimodular} type I groups form a richer class than the unimodular ones.
+In~\cite{MR}, one treats {\it unimodular} second countable type I locally compact groups (clearly in such a general case not all the techniques from~\cite{RT,FR} can be adapted).
+See also~\cite{Ma1} for the corresponding Berezin-Toeplitz formalism.
+However, {\it non-unimodular} type I groups form a rich and important class.
 Many simple and natural semi-direct products are of this type.
 Even in low dimension, the non-unimodular Lie groups prevail.
 Many other examples arise in the study of parabolic subgroups of semisimple Lie groups, that are used to investigate irreducible representations using extensions of Mackey's machine.